seasonedchaos/seasonedchaos.github.io/_posts/2020-08-12-Round-1-ENSO-is-King.md

 comments: true
 category: blog
 date: 2020-08-12
-img: phases_SSTs.png
+img: NinoThumbnail.png
 author: all
 ---

 In the Pacific, lurking under the ocean surface and riding thunderstorms into the sky is a beast, slow-moving and inevitable yet still chaotic and unpredictable.
 Today we are here to warn you about ENSO.
 <br><br>
-The El Nino Southern Oscillation or ENSO is a climate pattern with a somewhat regular cycle with an oceanic and atmospheric component.
-The El Nino refers to the oceanic part; the ocean temperatures in the East Pacific off the coast of Peru vary by a few degrees from the seasonal average (which is actually quite a lot).
+The El Niño Southern Oscillation or ENSO is a climate pattern with a somewhat regular cycle with an oceanic and atmospheric component.
+The El Niño refers to the oceanic part; the ocean temperatures in the East Pacific off the coast of Peru vary by a few degrees from the seasonal average (which is actually quite a lot).
 The southern oscillation is the atmospheric component which measures circulation that spans the entire Pacific.
 The EN and SO build off of each other and create rippling climate patterns that are felt across the entire globe.
 <br>
 <h2>Norms to Extremes - Suits of ENSO</h2>